kl408/kl408/README.md

 📍 Based in New York, NY

-🎨 Incoming Product Design Intern @ Shopify
+🎨 Product Design Intern @ Shopify

 💛 Traditional and digital artist and skincare enthusiast